-Throttling can be triggered for a single ApsaraMQ for RabbitMQ instance based on the peak transactions per second (TPS) of the instance.
-This topic describes the throttling rules for a ApsaraMQ for RabbitMQ instance, the operations performed by the consumer and producer after throttling is triggered, and the best practices that you can use for throttling.
+Throttling can be triggered for an ApsaraMQ for RabbitMQ instance based on the peak transactions per second (TPS) of the instance.
+This topic describes the throttling rules for ApsaraMQ for RabbitMQ instances, the operations performed by the consumer and producer after throttling is triggered, and the best practices that you can use for throttling.

 Operations performed by the consumer and producer after throttling is triggered

-If the peak TPS of a ApsaraMQ for RabbitMQ instance exceeds the TPS threshold value that is specified when the ApsaraMQ for RabbitMQ instance is purchased, throttling is triggered for the instance.
+If the peak TPS of an ApsaraMQ for RabbitMQ instance exceeds the TPS threshold value that is specified when you purchase the ApsaraMQ for RabbitMQ instance, throttling is triggered for the instance.

 The following operations are performed after throttling is triggered: